Publishing Your Photographs - Part One

 The Proof and the Pudding

-The most recent and obvious extension of this effort has been the creation and upkeep of this very site which, if you consider the hundreds of regular blog posts I’ve produced, I must have invested several thousand hours into.
+The most recent and obvious extension of this effort has been the creation and upkeep of this very site which, if you consider the hundreds of regular blog posts I’ve produced, means I must have invested several thousand hours into this grand endeavor.
 But this site is, primarily, a labor of love that has allowed me to keep up to date with emerging technologies and trends and, as a consequence, stay relevant to the needs of my students.

 The good news, thankfully, is that any ongoing study is now much easier.
-My ability to absorb and act upon new information is now almost instant.
+My ability to absorb and act upon new information is far easier than it was in those early transitional days into the world of digital photography.
 Although, as in all things, practice makes perfect.
 Software has become far more intuitive and computers far faster and more reliable.
 Likewise, internet speeds are keeping up with my needs.
 Although, of course, I’d like them to be faster.

 A Slave to Love

 Back in the day working in the darkroom was seen to be the natural extension for the artist photographer.
 Today the desktop has completely replaced the darkroom in my artistic workflow.
 It’s quicker, healthier and far more efficient.
+I just have to remember to get up and move.
 And, just like the digital camera, once you have a computer and sufficient storage space for your photos, there are no ongoing costs associated with the processing of those photos.

 Which Horse Do You Ride?

 It’s true that, for folks like me, more than one computer is required.
-I need the power of a desktop computer and larger monitor for some of the serious image processing I conduct as well as the portability of a laptop for travel and off-site teaching.
+I need the power of a desktop computer and larger monitor for some of the serious image processing I conduct, and much of the online teaching I'm now involved in, as well as the portability of a laptop for travel and off-site teaching.
 But, for most folks, a single computer more than meets their needs.

 No Longer the Great Unknown